OS-Sketch/www.os-sketch.com/decks/os-slides/process-execution/slides.md

 ## Learning Objectives

 > To **remember** and **understand** some of the foundations of the way in which
-> an operating system creates and manages processes on behalf of a user.
+> an operating system creates and manages resources on behalf of a user.

 </div>